Illustration of Peanut Butter Frosting for Chocolate and Banana Cakes

 Banana-Friendly Version

-Use a touch more vanilla and a little less sugar.
-Banana cake already brings sweetness, so a softer, slightly less sweet frosting often feels more balanced.
+For banana cake, try using a touch more vanilla and slightly less sugar.
+Since banana cake already brings sweetness, a softer frosting with a more rounded flavor often works better.

 Whipped Version